Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Overdensity analysis

 \section{Overdensity analysis}

-In \citet{zheng06} it was estimated that the number of 7 photometric dropouts to \zp$\sim$26.5 mag in the central 5 arcmin$^2$ region around J0836 represents a factor 6 overdensity with respect to a large control field of similar quality data from the Great Observatories Origins Deep Survey (GOODS), with no single 5 arcmin$^2$ region (a circle with a radius of 1\farcm26) randomly drawn from GOODS containing as many as 7 objects and 4 being the highest \citep{bouwens06}. \citet{overzier09_mr} constructed a 4\fdg4$\times$4\fdg4 mock survey of galaxies at $z\sim6$ and showed that (surface) overdensities like J0836 are indeed a relatively rare occurrence, but certainly not the rarest due to the existence of extremely dense regions mostly associated with (forming) galaxy clusters.
-However, a definitive conclusion about the J0836 structure was not possible due to the lack of spectroscopic redshifts.
+Several past studies have evaluated the environment of J0836.
+Z06 found 7 photometrically-selected \ip-dropouts brighter than \zp$\sim$26.5 mag in the central 5 arcmin$^2$ region around J0836 (see Fig. \ref{fig:field}).
+These 7 objects represent a factor 6 overdensity based on a comparison with the much larger HST Great Observatories Origins Deep Survey \citep[GOODS;][]{giavalisco04} that was observed to a similar depth over an area of 316 arcmin$^2$.
+Using a large \ip-dropout sample extracted from GOODS by \citet{bouwens06}, Z06 found that no single 5 arcmin$^2$ region (a circle with a radius of 1\farcm26) randomly drawn from GOODS contained as many as the 7 objects encountered in the J0836 field, with 4 being the highest.
+Furthermore, \citet{overzier09_mr} constructed a 4\fdg4$\times$4\fdg4 mock survey ($\approx220\times$\ the area observed by GOODS) of galaxies at $z\sim6$ and showed that (surface) overdensities as found near J0836 are indeed very rare.
+However, in this large simulation even rarer regions were found due to extremely dense regions mostly associated with (forming) galaxy clusters.
+However, a definitive conclusion about the nature of the J0836 overdensity was not possible due to the lack of spectroscopic redshifts.